 - your workshop.

-So if your house is 100 square metres and your office is 10 square metres, you can claim 10% of what you pay in:
+If your house is 100 square metres and your office is 10 square metres, you can claim 10% of what you pay in:

 If you’re registered for GST, you’ll need to remove the GST content of each expense and claim it separately in your GST return.